rilldata/rill/docs-enterprise/docs/processing-batch-data.md

 ## Rill managed pipelines

-For customers with more complex joins/transformations requiring Rill managed pipelines,
+For customers with more complex joins/transformations requiring Rill managed pipelines:
-  * grant Rill access to the storage location (usually [Amazon s3](/aws-s3-bucket) or [Google Cloud Storage](/gcs-bucket)
+  * grant Rill access to the storage location (usually [Amazon s3](/aws-s3-bucket) or [Google Cloud Storage](/gcs-bucket))
   * Rill to develop pipeline logic as required
   * review the sample output with the Rill team to confirm layout and values
   * Rill to poll source locations on regular intervals